victorporof/Sublime-JSHint/README.md

 ### Be very careful on Linux!
 Depending on your distribution and default package sources, `apt-get install node` (for example) *will not* install node.js, contrary to all human common sense and popular belief.
 You want `nodejs` instead.
 Best thing is to make it yourself from http://nodejs.org/#download.

-## Automatically linting on edit or save
+## Automatically linting on edit, load or save
-This plugin can be set to automatically lint when a file is saved or the current buffer is modified.
+This plugin can be set to automatically lint when a file is loaded, saved, or the current buffer is modified.

 * `Ctrl+Shift+P` or `Cmd+Shift+P` in Linux/Windows/OS X
 * type `jshint`, select `Set Plugin Options`